TirsaRP/PP_P2_Final_Project/PP_P2FinalProject/README.md

 **What is the project about**

-The goal of the project is to explore possible ways to interact with and manipulate light to:
+The goal of the project is to explore ways to interact with and manipulate light to:
   - Turn it on/off
   - Change the hue
   - Change the brigthness

-The project however does not aim to design light, but specifically focuses on human interaction with sensors, collection of data and using that data through a serial bridge to change the behaviour of lights.
+The project however does not aim to design light, but specifically focuses on human interaction with sensors, collection of data through a serial bridge and use of that data to change the behaviour of lights.

 **What is the project exploring**

-Our group is exploring human interaction with lights in public spaces such as underpasses and similar settings in a city that are commonly considered to make one uncomfortable, feel unsafe and are generally avoided.
+Our group is exploring human interaction with lights in public spaces such as underpasses and similar settings in a city that are commonly considered to make one feel uneasy, unsafe and are generally avoided.
-We are not to solve a public safety problem, but rather aim to explore ways to make poorly lit public spaces more playful through interaction and thus more acceptable for daily use.
+We are not to solve a public safety problem, but rather aim to explore ways to make poorly lit public spaces more playful through interaction and thus more acceptable for daily use as a pedestrian.